 Though the exact chemical mechanisms of adrafinil are not entirely clear, researchers hypothesize that in its metabolized form it acts as an adrenergic receptor agonist.
 One of its primary actions is thought to be the increased production and release of the neurotransmitter hypocretin, which in turn can trigger the increased production of dopamine, histamine, and norepinephrine.
 All of these neurotransmitters and hormones are directly related to wakefulness and energy levels, which largely explains adrafinil’s stimulant properties.

-The powerful mood and cognitive effects of adrafinil are believed to be created by several actions, including the positive modulation of glutamate receptors and inhibiting the breakdown of glutamate.
+The powerful mood improving and cognitive enhancing effects of adrafinil are believed to be created by several actions, including the positive modulation of glutamate receptors and inhibiting the breakdown of glutamate.
 This can result in enhanced neuronal communication, which improves memory and focus and creates better general cognitive function.

 Adrafinil is also believed to stimulate the release of serotonin, which enhances mood by helping to lessen anxiety.
 It may also inhibit the breakdown of dopamine, a neurotransmitter that plays an enormous role in the brain’s reward and pleasure centers as well as emotional responses.